If your vehicle is model year 2011 or newer and under 20 years old, you must have an odometer disclosure.

 - The space on the back of the title; or

-- A Secure Odometer Disclosure form (contact DMV to get this form).
+- A Secure Odometer Disclosure form (contact DMV to request the form be mailed to you).

 Kilometers or Miles